Start a Non-Ferrous Metals Wholesale Trading Business in Dubai

 The Dubai and UAE Market Context

 The UAE is one of the world's leading re-export hubs, with Dubai accounting for the vast majority of the country's non-oil trade.
 The emirate's metals and commodities sector benefits from world-class port infrastructure, including Jebel Ali Port, which ranks among the top ten busiest container ports globally.
-The Dubai Multi Commodities Centre (DMCC) reported that the UAE's gold and precious metals trade alone exceeded USD 75 billion in recent years, underscoring the scale of commodity flows through the region.
+The Dubai Multi Commodities Centre (Dubai’s commodities ecosystem) reported that the UAE's gold and precious metals trade alone exceeded USD 75 billion in recent years, underscoring the scale of commodity flows through the region.

 Non-ferrous metals are critical inputs for the GCC's construction, automotive, electronics, and energy sectors, all of which are expanding rapidly under national economic diversification programmes.
-Dubai South, home to Al Maktoum International Airport and adjacent to Jebel Ali, positions licence holders at the heart of this logistics network.
+Dubai South, home to Al Maktoum International Airport and adjacent to Jebel Ali, positions license holders at the heart of this logistics network.

 Key Stats at a Glance

-Activity Code: 4662.02 | Licence Type: Trading Licence | Category: Trading
+Activity Code: 4662.02 | License Type: Trading License | Category: Trading

 Free Zone: Dubai South Business Hub Free Zone